0glabs/0g-da-client/docs/overview-1/encoding.md

 ## The KZG-FFT Encoder Backend

-A design for an efficient encoding backend that makes use of amortized kzg multi-reveal generation is described [here](../../design/encoding.md).
+A design for an efficient encoding backend that makes use of amortized kzg multi-reveal generation is described in the follow section.

 ## Validation Actions